oeloeloel/forked/app/story.md

 > TODO: Forked: Refresh from file but retain current location in story IF POSSIBLE.
 > TODO: ?
 Title screen if any content between Title and Root Chunk
 > TODO: Parser/Display: Single newline ignored.
 Double newline is a paragraph.
 Single newline\ is line feed.
+> TODO: Allow writer to hide Forked completely and do something else for a while
+> TODO: Track every chunk the player goes through and give the writer access to it
+> TODO: Allow multiple files and switch between them, keeping the same history?

 [New Newline Behaviour](#test_newline_change)